JoineryHQ/cadetsviews/README.txt

 ## Functionality

+This module supports two types of specialized behavior on Drupal Views:

+### "Medical Chart" activity status updates

-Into a given view (per configuration in Drupal's settings.php), which is expected to represent a single CiviCRM activity, inject functionality along these lines:
+Into a given view display (per configuration in Drupal's settings.php), which is expected to represent a single CiviCRM activity, inject functionality along these lines:

 * Assume the existence of, and identify, the html element